Diadochokinetic/DataScienceTools/README.md

 ### 2.1 BestGuessClassifier

 The BestGuessClassifier creates a constant numeric best guess for a given metric, e.g. mean absolute squared error.
 This Classifier is for interval scaled numeric dependent variables.
 Use this classifier for binnend variables, otherwise use dstools.regressors.BestGuessRegressor.

+<a name="bestguessregressor"></a>
+### 2.2 BestGuessRegressor

+The BestGuessRegressor creates a constant best guess for a given metric, e.g. mean absolute squared error.
+This regressor is for interval scaled numeric dependent variables.